the1lab/1lab/src/Cat/Diagram/Limit/Base.lagda.md

 A category is **complete** if admits for limits of arbitrary shape.
-However, in the presence of excluded middle, if a category admits products indexed by its class of morphisms, then it is automatically [thin].
+However, in the presence of excluded middle, if a category admits products indexed by its class of morphisms, then it is automatically a poset.
 Since excluded middle is independent of type theory, we can not prove that any non-thin categories have arbitrary limits.

 Instead, categories are complete _with respect to_ a pair of universes:
 A category is **$(o, \ell)$-complete** if it has limits for any diagram indexed by a precategory with objects in $\ty\ o$ and morphisms in $\ty\
 \ell$.

-[thin]: Cat.Thin.html

 ```agda
 is-complete : ∀ {oc ℓc} o ℓ → Precategory oc ℓc → Type _